walder/Skynet-IADS/README.md

 These will however not be passed to the SAM sites.

 ## Ships
-Ships can also contribute to the IADS.
+Ships will contribute to the IADS the same way AWACS units do.
 Add them as a regular EW radar.

 # Tactics